Self-care sounds like a luxury when you are a busy mom.

 4. Catch up on Lost Sleep

 So, you’re sleep-deprived and can’t remember the last time you had a good night’s sleep?
 It’s time to establish a regular sleep routine.
-Because not only would you feel groggy all day if you pull frequent late-nighters, it’d also increase the risk of depression, hypertension, and type 2 diabetes.
+Because you would feel groggy all day if you pull frequent late-nighters, it’d also increase the risk of depression, hypertension, and type 2 diabetes.

-Take a power nap instead of cleaning the house when your kids are napping.
-Sure you can have a cup of coffee in the morning but don’t drink it throughout the day to stay alert.
+Instead of cleaning the house when your kids are napping, take a power nap.
+Sure, you can have a coffee in the morning but don’t drink it throughout the day to stay alert.
 You don’t want to mess up your night’s sleep even more.

-If you have a newborn, take turns with your partner so that you can get some shut-eye.
+If you have a newborn, take turns with your partner to get some shut-eye.
+That is practical advice for all new moms!

 5. Go Out as Often as You Can